uicestone/henried/wp-content/plugins/autoptimize/readme.txt

 === Autoptimize ===
 Contributors: futtta, optimizingmatters, zytzagoo, turl
-Tags: optimize, minify, performance, pagespeed, images, lazy-load, google fonts Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/ Requires at least: 4.9
+Tags: optimize, minify, performance, images, core web vitals, lazy-load, pagespeed, google fonts Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/ Requires at least: 4.9
-Tested up to: 5.4
+Tested up to: 5.9
 Requires PHP: 5.6
-Stable tag: 2.7.2
+Stable tag: 2.9.5.1

 Autoptimize speeds up your website by optimizing JS, CSS, images (incl. lazy-load), HTML and Google Fonts, asyncing JS, removing emoji cruft and more.

 == Description ==

 Autoptimize makes optimizing your site really easy.
 It can aggregate, minify and cache scripts and styles, injects CSS in the page head by default but can also inline critical CSS and defer the aggregated full CSS, moves and defers scripts to the footer and minifies HTML.
-You can optimize and lazy-load images, optimize Google Fonts, async non-aggregated JavaScript, remove WordPress core emoji cruft and more.
+You can optimize and lazy-load images (with support for WebP and AVIF formats), optimize Google Fonts, async non-aggregated JavaScript, remove WordPress core emoji cruft and more.
 As such it can improve your site's performance even when already on HTTP/2!
 There is extensive API available to enable you to tailor Autoptimize to each and every site's specific needs.
 If you consider performance important, you really should use one of the many caching plugins to do page caching.
-Some good candidates to complement Autoptimize that way are e.g. [KeyCDN's Cache Enabler](https://wordpress.org/plugins/cache-enabler) or [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/).
+Some good candidates to complement Autoptimize that way are e.g. [Speed Booster pack](https://wordpress.org/plugins/speed-booster-pack/), [KeyCDN's Cache Enabler](https://wordpress.org/plugins/cache-enabler), [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/) or if you use Cloudflare [WP Cloudflare Super Page Cache](https://wordpress.org/plugins/wp-cloudflare-page-cache/).

 > <strong>Premium Support</strong><br>
-> We provide great [Autoptimize Pro Support and Web Performance Optimization services](https://autoptimize.com/), check out our offering on [https://autoptimize.com/](https://autoptimize.com/)!
+> We provide great [Autoptimize Pro Support and Web Performance Optimization services](https://misc.optimizingmatters.com/partners/?from=pluginpage&partner=autoptimizepro), check out our offering on [https://accelera.autoptimize.com/](https://misc.optimizingmatters.com/partners/?from=pluginpage&partner=autoptimizepro)!

 (Speed-surfing image under creative commons [by LL Twistiti](https://www.flickr.com/photos/twistiti/818552808/))